Queen of Heaven (antiquity): Astarte

 The goddess, the Queen of Heaven, whose worship Jeremiah so vehemently opposed, may have been possibly Astarte.

 Astarte is the name of a goddess as known from Northwestern Semitic regions, cognate in name, origin and functions with the goddess Ishtar in Mesopotamian texts.
 Another transliteration is ‘Ashtart; other names for the goddess include Hebrew עשתרת (transliterated Ashtoreth), Ugaritic ‘ṯtrt (also ‘Aṯtart or ‘Athtart), Akkadian ^{D}As-tar-tú (also Astartu) and Etruscan Uni-Astre (Pyrgi Tablets).

 Astarte was connected with fertility, sexuality, and war.
 Her symbols were the lion, the horse, the sphinx, the dove, and a star within a circle indicating the planet Venus.
 Pictorial representations often show her naked.
 Astarte was accepted by the Greeks under the name of Aphrodite.
 The island of Cyprus, one of Astarte's greatest faith centers, supplied the name Cypris as Aphrodite's most common byname.

 Hebrew Bible references

-The "Queen of Heaven" is mentioned in the Bible and has been associated with different goddesses by different scholars, including: Anat, Astarte or Ishtar, Ashtoreth, or as a composite figure.
-The worship of a "Queen of Heaven" (מלכת השמים, Malkath haShamayim) is recorded in the Book of Jeremiah, in the context of the prophet condemning such religious worship and it being the cause of Yahweh declaring that he would remove his people from the land.
+The "Queen of Heaven" is mentioned in the Hebrew Bible and has been associated with different goddesses by different scholars, including: Anat, Astarte or Ishtar, Ashtoreth, or as a composite figure.
+The worship of a "Queen of Heaven" (מלכת השמים) is recorded in the Book of Jeremiah, in the context of the prophet condemning such religious worship and it being the cause of Yahweh declaring that he would remove his people from the land.

 Seest thou not what they do in the cities of Judah and in the streets of Jerusalem? children gather wood, the fathers light the fire, and the women knead the dough and make cakes of bread for the Queen of Heaven.
 They pour out drink offerings to other gods to provoke me to anger.